JaffarOu/xyweather/README.md

 # xyweather
-An App for weather information.
+An App for weather information.This project is just developed a little.